loganmay/upmunc-speaker-tracker/README.md

 ![UPMUNC Speaker Tracker: Edit Delegates Menu](https://github.com/loganmay/upmunc-speaker-tracker/blob/master/edit_delegates.PNG?raw=true)

 * **Clear All Delegates** will do just that.
-This is helpful for small committees and crises committees.
+This is helpful for small committees and crises committees to get rid of the mongo list.
 * **Remove Delegates** will allow you to delete delegates one by one.
+This is better for big committees where much of the original list applies.
 * Use the text input field and **Add Delegate** button to add new delegates to the list (Ctrl+Enter works, too).

 Once you're done, click the **Stop Editing Delegates** button to save your changes.